Chapman, Canha back Bassitt in A’s 8-4 win over Astros

 Astros: RHP Brad Peacock (right shoulder) is expected to be activated from the injured list on Sunday, manager A.J.
 Hinch said.
 Peacock’s return would be a welcome addition a taxed Astros bullpen.
 Going into Saturday four relievers (Héctor Rondón, Ryan Pressly, Will Harris and Joe Smith) had pitched in three of their previous four games. … RHP Cy Sneed was optioned to Round Rock to make room on 25-man roster for Armenteros.

-Athletics: OF Stephen Piscotty appeared to jam his left foot sliding into second base on a pickoff attempt.
+Athletics: OF Stephen Piscotty injured his right ankle sliding into second base on a pickoff attempt.
 He left the game for a pinch-runner.
+Melvin said the injury isn’t believed to be serious but Piscotty will likely sit out Sunday’s game.

 UP NEXT